Music of Yemen: Sana'ani

 Sanaa has a rich musical tradition and is particularly renowned for the musical style called al-Ghina al-San'ani (الغناء الصنعاني al-ġināʾ aṣ-Ṣanʿānī), or "the song of Sanaa", which dates back to the 14th century and was designated as a UNESCO Intangible Cultural Heritage on 7 November 2003.
 This style of music is not exclusive to Sanaa, and is found in other areas of Yemen as well, but it is most closely associated with the city.
 It is often part of social events, including the samra, or evening wedding party, and the magyal, or daily afternoon gathering of friends.

-Researchers trace the earliest known Sana’a song, "Ana Ya Abu Ya Ana," to approximately four centuries ago.
+Researchers trace the earliest known Sana'ani song, "Ana Ya Abu Ya Ana," to approximately four centuries ago.
 However, this song likely existed in multiple variants—originally chanted by farmers with differing melodies—and evolved over the centuries to reach its current form.

-Efforts to modernise Sana’a singing have been limited, with attempts made to preserve its character as it existed several centuries ago, or at least over the last two centuries.
-The rugged terrain around Sana’a fostered isolation, restricting the influx of external melodic influences that were more prevalent in coastal regions such as Hadhramaut, Aden, and Lahj.
-Additionally, Sana’a singing is noted for its distinct maqam forms, which use quarter-tone intervals, setting it apart from other regional styles.
+Efforts to modernise Sana'ani singing have been limited, with attempts made to preserve its character as it existed several centuries ago, or at least over the last two centuries.
+The rugged terrain around Sanaa fostered isolation, restricting the influx of external melodic influences that were more prevalent in coastal regions such as Hadhramaut, Aden, and Lahj.
+Additionally, Sana'ani singing is noted for its distinct maqam forms, which use quarter-tone intervals, setting it apart from other regional styles.

 The basic format of the Sana'ani singing consists of a singer accompanied by two instrumentalists, one playing the qanbus (Yemeni lute) and the other playing the sahn nuhasi, which is a copper tray balanced on the musician's thumbs and played by being lightly struck by the other eight fingers.
 Lyrics are in both classical Arabic and Yemeni Arabic and are known for their wordplay and emotional content.
 Singers often use melismatic vocals, and the arrangements feature pauses between verses and instrumental sections.
 Skilled performers often "embellish" a song's melody to highlight its emotional tone.

 In the earliest days of the recording industry in Yemen, from 1938 into the 1940s, Sanaani music was the dominant genre among Yemenis who could afford to buy records and phonographs (primarily in Aden).
 As prices fell, Sanaani-style records became increasingly popular among the middle class, but at the same time, it began to encounter competition from other genres, including Western and Indian music as well as music from other Arab countries.
 The earliest Sanaani recording stars generally came from wealthy religious families.
 The most popular was Ali Abu Bakr Ba Sharahil, who recorded for Odeon Records; other popular artists included Muhammad and Ibrahim al-Mas, Ahmad Awad al-Jarrash, and Muhammad Abd al-Rahman al-Makkawi.